Job seekers' top 8 priorities in a post-pandemic workplace

 Weekly All Hands 1024x768

 Being thrust into working from home showed organizations how critical it is to unite their teams with a group mission.
 Without feeling part of something larger than ourselves, we lose the sense of belonging vital to keeping motivated.
+A lack of connection to their company's purpose was one of the leading reasons employees quit in huge numbers in 2021.

 When searching for their latest role, candidates are excited by organizations that appear to gather like-minded individuals to work together towards a common goal.
 For example, a quick scroll through the careers page for philanthropic shoe company TOMS, and it's clear what bonds their employees is shared love of giving back to communities across the globe.